BC Place: 2015 FIFA Women's World Cup

+2025 CONCACAF Gold Cup

+2026 FIFA World Cup

+BC Place will host seven matches during the 2026 FIFA World Cup as one of two Canadian venues alongside BMO Field in Toronto.
+Among them are five group stage matches, including two home games for the Canada national team on June 18 and 24, and two knockout stage matches: one in the round of 32 and another in the round of 16.
+Should Canada win group B they will play both the round of 32 and round of 16 matches at BC Place.
+The provincial government estimates that it will cost $240–260 million to stage, plan, and host the matches at BC Place.

+Baseball

-BC Place was also built in a baseball configuration to attract a future Major League Baseball (MLB) franchise.
+BC Place can also be used in a baseball configuration to attract a future Major League Baseball (MLB) franchise.
 It can accommodate a baseball diamond with retractable seating sections making room for right field.
 The Vancouver Canadians of the Triple-A Pacific Coast League played several series of games there between 1984 and 1988, including games 1 and 2 of the 1985 league championship series.
 Numerous MLB spring training games were also played, including in 1984 (Toronto Blue Jays and Milwaukee Brewers), 1986 (Chicago Cubs, San Diego Padres, Montreal Expos and Seattle Mariners), 1993 (Toronto, Seattle, Milwaukee and Detroit Tigers) and 1994 MLB season (Toronto, Seattle, Montreal and Colorado Rockies).
 The Mariners explored plans to play regular season games at BC Place in the mid-1990s, but were unable to receive approval from MLB.

-In the mid-1990s the stadium was planned to be the home of the yet-to-be named Vancouver team, a charter franchise of the United League (UL) which was planned to be a third league of MLB; it never came to fruition.
+In the mid-1990s, the stadium was planned to be the home of the yet-to-be named Vancouver team, a charter franchise of the United League (UL) which was planned to be a third league of MLB; it never came to fruition.

+Rugby Union

+The Canadian national rugby union team has played several matches at BC Place since 2016.